kaan1957/SeedCracker-1.17/README.md

 ## !!
 WARNING !! ##

-**Do not download this mod, since KaptainWutax released another Seed Cracker for 1.17 clients.
-This is useless now.
-If you want to download it, there's no one stopping you.
-But I highly recommend you to download the new updated version from KaptainWutax's github.**
+**You don't need to download this mod anymore since KaptainWutax has already released another Seed Cracker for the 1.17 update.
+This is pretty much useless now (maybe I'll update the mod in future versions of minecraft).
+Sure, If you still want to download it there's nothing stopping you, but I highly recommend just going over to KaptainWutax's github page and downloading it from there.**

 ####################